 By practising relaxation in stressful situations we can condition ourselves to be cool, calm and collected in these situations and succeed where we previously failed.

-In my own experience I identified the benefits of relaxation early on and saw it as the foundation for fixing myself.
-Once I had learned the basic technique I would practice it anywhere, including job interviews, waiting in queues, socialising, performing on stage, dealing with unruly children, but mostly I used it to deal with the intense pain and stress that occurs on a regular basis to anyone who has a deep seated emotional disorder.
+In my own experience I identified the benefits of relaxation early on and saw it as the foundation for improving myself.
+Once I had learned the basic technique I would practice it anywhere, including job interviews, waiting in queues, socialising, performing on stage, dealing with unruly children, and many other situations.
+I also used it to deal with the intense pain and stress that occurs on a regular basis to anyone who has a deep seated emotional disorder.
 I will go into this in more detail in a later presentation.
-Having mastered the skill of relaxation I can now regularly do many things that previously caused huge stress, such as perform on stage, and I maintain that relaxation is fundamental to overcoming ingrained emotional disorder.
+Having mastered the skill of relaxation I can now regularly do many things that previously caused huge stress, such as perform on stage, and I maintain that relaxation is fundamental to overcoming ingrained emotional discomfort and disorder.

 To recap, the ability to remain calm, cool and collected in a wide variety of situations can be achieved by practising relaxation in those situations until you condition yourself to be relaxed.
 Through practice you can become more relaxed at job interviews, when sitting exams, waiting in a long queue or any number of other situations that potentially cause you stress.